thebor1337/eth_subscription_service/README.md

 ---

-For comprehensive functionality details, please refer to the "docs/SubscriptionService.sol" file or check the contract and its NatSpec comments.
+For comprehensive functionality details, please refer to the "docs/SubscriptionService.md" file or check the contract and its NatSpec comments.

+# Tests

+`npm install`

+`npx hardhat test`

+---

+Feel free to contribute and fix issues, let's make blockchain great